Sliding Japan exports, manufacturing gloom heighten economic risks

-TOKYO (Reuters) - Japan’s exports fell for a seventh straight month in June, pressured by Sino-U.S. trade frictions, slowing China growth and rising trade protectionism, as manufacturers’ business confidence hit a three-year low.
+TOKYO (Reuters) - Japan’s exports fell yet again in June, while manufacturers’ confidence crumbled to a three-year low this month as a Sino-U.S. tariff row, slowing China growth and rising trade protectionism heaped pressure on the world’s third-biggest economy.

-Exports have been a drag on the world’s third-largest economy, weighing on factory output and threatening to undermine capital expenditure.
+Weak exports have weighed on Japan’s factory output, threatening to undermine capital expenditure and denting policymakers’ hopes that domestic demand will help offset intensifying external strains.

-Exports in June fell 6.7% from a year earlier, Ministry of Finance data showed on Thursday, dragged down by declining sales of tankers, China-bound car parts and steel pipes.
-That compared with a 5.6% decrease expected by economists and a 7.8% fall in May.
+Exports in June fell 6.7% from a year earlier, the seventh straight month of declines, Ministry of Finance data showed on Thursday, dragged down by slowing sales of tankers, China-bound car parts and steel pipes.
+That compared with a 5.6% drop expected by economists and a 7.8% fall in May.

-Separately, the Reuters Tankan survey showed Japanese manufacturers’ business confidence hit a three-year low in July, highlighting the fragility of the export-led economy.
+Separately, the Reuters Tankan survey showed Japanese manufacturers’ business confidence hit a three-year low in July, dragged down by steel/nonferrous metals and precision machinery, highlighting the fragility of the export-led economy.

-The batch of gloomy data underscored expectations among some analysts that the central bank will roll out more stimulus at its policy review later in the month.
+The batch of gloomy data underscored bets among some analysts that the central bank will roll out more stimulus at its policy review later in the month.

+A Reuters poll of economists showed expectations have risen sharply that the Bank of Japan’s (BOJ) next policy move will be to ease further.

-Bank of Japan officials have said they remain ready to ease further if economic conditions worsen, joining the U.S. Federal Reserve in signaling additional monetary stimulus amid deteriorating global conditions.
+BOJ officials have said they remain ready to ease further if economic conditions worsen, joining the U.S. Federal Reserve in signalling additional monetary stimulus amid deteriorating global growth.

-“The export picture should remain bleak in coming months,” Robert Subbaraman, chief economist and head of global markets research, Asia ex-Japan at Nomura, wrote in a report.
+“Both the government and the BOJ expect global economy to recover later this year but that scenario will likely be delayed due to intensified U.S.-China trade war, worsening of Europe’s economy and the U.S. economy heading to a soft landing,” Takeshi Minami, chief economist at Norinchukin Research Institute, said.
+“Japan’s exports will remain weak for the time being.”

+Marcel Thieliant, senior Japan economist at Capital Economics, said he estimated that net trade knocked off 0.3 percentage points from gross domestic product growth in the second quarter and he expected that drag to persist through to the third quarter.

 U.S. President Donald Trump and Chinese President Xi Jinping agreed last month to another truce in the year-long trade row between the world’s two largest economies, but no deadline has been set for the negotiations to conclude.